 - 7 Contraindications of Amla Swaras

 Patanjali Amla Swaras juice from Patanjali Divya Pharmacy contains juice of Aanvla or Emblica officinalis.
 It is useful in immunodeficiency, hyperacidity, eye diseases, skin diseases, ulcers etc.

 It is rejuvenating and curative.
-It boosts immunity and balances Vata-Pitta and Kapha and hence gives relief in diseases caused due to vitiation of any of the humour.
-Amla tones the body, gives strength and virility and boosts immunity to prevent diseases.
+It boosts immunity and balances Vata-Pitta, and Kapha and hence gives relief in diseases caused due to vitiation of any of the humour.
+Amla tones the body gives strength and virility and boosts immunity to prevent diseases.
 Amla is cooling and stomachic.
-It has astringent action and is useful in bleeding disorders.
-Amla is very rich source of vitamin C.
+It has an astringent action and is useful in bleeding disorders.
+Amla is a very rich source of vitamin C.

-It has antacid, anti-inflammatory, antipyretic, alterative, adaptogen, digestive, laxative, hepatoprotective, astringent, haemostatic, antioxidant, cardiotonic, nutritive, ophthalmic, tonic, aphrodisiac properties.
-Here is given more about this medicine, such as benefits, indication/therapeutic uses, composition and dosage.
+It has antacid, anti-inflammatory, antipyretic, alterative, adaptogen, digestive, laxative, hepatoprotective, astringent, hemostatic, antioxidant, cardiotonic, nutritive, ophthalmic, tonic, aphrodisiac properties.
+Here is given more about this medicine, such as benefits, indication/therapeutic uses, composition, and dosage.